 - inspired by other adversarial approaches

-- SoTa in unsupervised setting
+- SOTA in unsupervised setting

 - not competitive with current supervised models